Skip to main content

 3. Select + Placeholder

-4. Choose the space property you want to insert
+4. Choose the Space Property you want to insert

 The placeholder will be inserted at the selected position.